NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

 		/*
-			get the header of the block prev_block_num update the rblock field of the header to the new block number(i.e. free_block) */
+			get the header of the block prev_block_num update the rblock field of the header to the new block number(i.e. rec_id.block) */

 		// update last block field in the relation catalogue entry to the new block
 		// (use setRelCatEntry function)